Time Limit For Data Breach Claims – What Is It?

-Personal data for UK residents is protected under two pieces of legislation called the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).
-This legislation is upheld and enforced by an independent organisation called the Information Commissioner’s Office (ICO) which can issue fines against any organisation that fails to adequately safeguard personal data.
+Personal data for UK residents is protected under two different legislation called the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).
+This legislation is upheld and enforced by an independent organisation called the Information Commissioner’s Office (ICO) which can issue fines against any company or organisation that does not adequately safeguard personal data.

 The ICO cannot pay compensation, but you may be eligible to launch a claim against the organisation at fault.
 At Data Breach Claims, our team can offer immediate and free advice about this.
-If you would like to get in touch:
+If you wish to get in touch:

 Choose A Section